SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

-- Build the application
+- Build the application.
-- Flash, run and debug the application
+- Flash, run and debug the application.

     **![Application prints](resources/readme/application_prints.png)**